hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 * A trial-enabled organization in Terraform Cloud
 * A Github.com account

-We strongly recommend having your participants sign up for Terraform Cloud *before* the training so you can upgrade their organizations, and also know how many people are committed to attending the workshop.
-If this is not possible you'll need to make sure you have an admin handy who can upgrade organizations on the day of training.
+We strongly recommend having your participants sign up for Terraform Cloud *before* the training.
+Users who create new organizations and have not already used a free 30 day trial can enable a free trial on their new organizations themselves.

 **Work with your local SME or Terraform Cloud admin to get your organizations upgraded to trials.**